What makes a password weak?

 The same applies to data leak incidents.
 The difference is that, even if the hacker cannot obtain the victim's password, they may have access to other sensitive data, such as birth dates, social security numbers and addresses, which can make the job easier of deciphering a password.

 Finally, a common technique is called the “brute force attack”, in which the attacker tries a series of character and number combinations in the hope of discovering the password.
 For this, software capable of performing billions of attempts per second is used.
-Thus, passwords that contain a smaller number of characters are the most vulnerable in this type of attack.
+Thus, passwords that contain a smaller number of characters are the most vulnerable to this type of attack.

 The first step in securing information in a digital environment is knowing how to check whether a password is weak.